katieb19/modelchecker/sol/README.txt

 Written Questions:

-1) The worst-case running time of my checkNever method is quadratic in n where n is the number of nodes in the graph reachable from the start state.
-The runtime is quadratic because in the worst case, the inputted checkNode method has to be run on every Node reachable from the start state.
+1) The worst-case running time of my checkNever method is linear in n where n is the number of nodes in the graph reachable from the start state.
+The runtime is linear because in the worst case, the inputted checkNode method has to be run on every Node reachable from the start state.
 So, the method performs the same computation as it loops through the nodes.